gromacs/gromacs/docs/release-notes/2020/major/performance.rst

 update and constraints can be offloaded to a GPU with CUDA.
 Thus all compute intensive parts of a simulation can be offloaded, which provides better performance when using a fast GPU combined with a slow CPU.
+By default, update will run on the CPU, to use GPU in single rank simulations, one can use new '-update gpu' command line option.
 For use with domain decomposition, please see below.

 GPU Direct Communications